 As long as you stay calm and respond fast, error messages should not affect your website too harshly, but you need to make sure that if the mistake is due to something you did, you take measures to avoid it from happening again.

-Was the error message on the server side or on your side?
-Was it because of a theme, plugin, or code snippet?
+Was the 503 server error on the server side or on your side?
+Did your 503 temporary unavailable error go away naturally?